 Designed and led by our female staff of AMGA trained ski and splitboard guides.

-This 2-day introduction to backcountry course is for skiers and riders who love spending time in the mountains riding fresh snow.
+This 2-day intro to backcountry course is for female skiers and riders who love spending time in the mountains riding fresh snow.
 No backcountry experience is necessary to join this course.

-Modeled after our popular Backcountry 1.0 and 2.0 single day courses, this course will go a bit deeper by providing back to back days of backcountry skills education with AMGA trained guides.
+Modeled after our popular Backcountry 1.0 and 2.0 single day courses, this course will go a bit deeper by providing back-to-back days of backcountry skills education with AMGA-certified guides.
 Participants will have the unique chance to work with the same guide, giving the ability to compound skills learned on day 1 and significantly boosting the learning curve in a supportive environment.
 This course is a fantastic precursor to an AIARE level 1 avalanche course.

 You must be an advanced intermediate skier/rider that is competent on and off-piste in a variety of conditions.

 First day out.
 Welcome to the backcountry!
 Our main object for the day will be similar to our BC 1.0 outcomes – Increase familiarity and comfort with movements and equipment.
 The morning kicks off with a meeting between participants and your AMGA guide, in which they will go over required gear, evaluate everyone’s personal gear and providing feedback and recommendations for future gear purchases.
 The next subject will be to explore the plan for the day, getting an insight into your guides planning system allowing you to learn a bit about how professional guides go about assessing the day before even stepping outside.

 Familiarity with backcountry skiing and riding equipment

 Transitioning to ski or ride mode from walk mode